-In light of the Taoiseach’s directive as of midnight 27th March and for a two-week period until Easter Sunday, everyone must stay at home except in specific circumstances, access to the College is off limits for this duration.
+Everyone must stay at home except in specific circumstances, access to the College is off limits for this duration.

-This situation/decision will be reviewed after the 12th April 2020.
 The College will continue online delivery of its programmes and other services through the Virtual Learning Environment via the Virtual Working Environment.

 Precautions & Public Health

 It is crucial at this time that we all observe the social distancing guidelines, in everything that we do, if we are to reduce the risk of the spread of the coronavirus.
 It does this by minimising contact between potentially infected individuals and healthy individuals.